 This means you have to get the monthly mortgage down to a reasonable price, so the rent covers mortgage costs while still putting some money in your pocket after expenses.
 With that said, buying the property in cash or with a large down payment of 50%+ can put the numbers in your favor to the extent of the investment.

 Although the price of an apartment or home that needs a little work is probably attractive, a fixer-upper could spell trouble down the road.
 So, instead of pouring your finances into a less-than-desirable property, raise your budget and find a home or apartment that will give you a return on your investment from day one.

-By keeping in mind the tips above, you’ll find an investment property that turns a profit.
+By keeping in mind these tips for first-time real estate investors, you’ll find an investment property that turns a profit.